yyvess/jsconf/README.md

 - JSON format
 - Spring injection
 - Support hot reloading
-- Configuration can be split to externalize only some variables
+- Configuration can be divided to outsource only the variables

 Planned features :